 8. Understand the Importance of Rest and Recovery

 It is OK to rest if you are not feeling up to exercising.
 You must listen to your body and learn to back-off on pushing yourself if you are feeling unwell.
 If you still want to be active, then try one of my 20 minute prenatal yoga or relaxation videos.

 9. Let Your Instructor Know You Are Pregnant

 Now is not the time to try and be a hero.
-If you continue to participate in a personal training session or a gym class then it is vital you let your trainer know so that they can modify your program and will be aware not to push you to exhaustion as previously done.
+If you continue to participate in a personal training session or a gym class then it is vital you let your trainer know you’re pregnant.
+A qualified prenatal instructor can modify your program for your specific needs.
+They will be aware not to push you to exhaustion as previously done.